anneKay/weather-app/README.md

 1. Has a simple UI service which can be accessed at the root route
 2. Uses JWT for authentication
 3. Fetched real weather data from https://openweathermap.org/current

-The deployed version of the app is hosted on heroku,  however, due to some limitations on my heroku account,  I couldn't use any of heroku's addon to setup a proxy, so this service can be tested locally only.
 ### Instructions to run assignment locally
   1. CD into the root directory
   2. Run bundle install